 After the river exits the canyon, it enters the Palisades Reservoir in Idaho.
 Once there, it flows into the Swan Valley and an inland delta where it meets its confluence at Henrys Fork.

 Next, it travels through the Snake River plain across Idaho.
-Next, the Snake River travels through Idaho Falls and alters drastically at the American Falls.
+Next, the Snake River travels through Idaho Falls and alters drastically at American Falls.
 This point is where the Portneuf River joins the Snake River.

 The Raft River also joins the Snake River before entering Lake Walcott, where the Minidoka Dam captures its output.
 Finally, the Snake River exits the Minidoka Dam and enters the Milner Dam before passing the city of Twin Falls.
 After Twin Falls, it enters the Snake River Canyon and gushes over Shoshone Falls.